ibm-cloud-docs/subnets/route-subnet.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Re-Routing Secondary Subnets
+# Re-routing secondary subnets
 {:#re-routing-secondary-subnets}

-Unfortunately, at this time it is not possible to change the destination of any Secondary Subnet after purchase.
-To get a different type of subnet, it is necessary to purchase a new Secondary Subnet; canceling any existing Secondary Subnet if it is no longer needed.
+Unfortunately, it is not possible to change the destination of any secondary subnet after purchase.
+To get a different type of subnet, you must purchase a new secondary subnet and cancel any existing secondary subnet if no longer needed.